What is knowing God? Can an understanding of Bible knowledge and theological theory be considered knowledge of God?

 Excerpted from “All People Who Do Not Know God Are People Who Oppose God”

-No matter how great an understanding man has of, it remains nothing more than words, for man does not understand the substance of the Bible.
+No matter how great an understanding man has of the Bible, it remains nothing more than words, for man does not understand the substance of the Bible.
 In reading the Bible, man may understand some truths, explain some words, or subject some famous passages and chapters to his petty scrutiny, but he will never be able to extricate the meaning contained within those words, for all man sees are dead words, not the scenes of the work of Jehovah and of Jesus, and man has no way of unraveling the mystery of this work.
 Therefore, the mystery of the six-thousand-year plan of management is the greatest mystery, the most profoundly hidden, and wholly unfathomable to man.
 No one can directly grasp the will of God, unless He Himself explains and opens it up to man; otherwise, these things will forever remain riddles to man, remaining forever sealed mysteries.
 Never mind those in the religious world; if you had not been told today, you would not have grasped it either.

 Excerpted from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh